 Martin’s goal: to make 1920s New York feel as visceral, modern, and vibrant as it would have when Fitzgerald was there.
 This is not the painstakingly accurate version of 1922 as depicted in, say, “Downton Abbey,” nor does it resemble anything that might be found in a museum retrospective on the era.
 Source: Designer Catherine Martin on creating a new look for ‘Gatsby’

 Martin did an excellent job of artistically setting the scene.
 I can admire that even if I don’t love her choice in costuming the women.
-Most gowns were modified Prada clothing from the past 20 years (read unaffordable.)
-Most gowns are so over the top decorated that they seem too “fantasy costume” like.
-Real 1920’s gowns were more simple, more sleek, more streamline.
+Most gowns were modified Prada clothing from the past 20 years (read: unaffordable).
+Most gowns are so over the top decorated that they seem too “fantasy costume”-like.
+Real 1920s gowns were more simple, more sleek, more streamlined than those in the film.
 Decorations like beading were plentiful but not gaudy.
-The previous 100 years were full of over the top dresses and expensive jewel and feather clad accessories.
-Fashion in the 1920’s was a rebellion from that.
+The previous 100 years were full of over the top dresses and expensive jewel- and feather-clad accessories.
+Fashion in the 1920s was a rebellion from that.
 Gowns were to look expensive, but more importantly exotic.
-Egyptian style art, clothing, and design was huge as well as exaggerated but plain designs from the orient.
+Egyptian style art, clothing, and design was huge as well as exaggerated-but-plain designs from the Orient.
 Silk capes with Kimono sleeves were hand painted with cubist art and red Chinese dragons.

-Even more shocking was that these “sheath dresses” hide feminine curves and seductive bosoms.
+Even more shocking was that these “sheath dresses” hid feminine curves and seductive bosoms.
 They looked like men!
-With their short hair, flat chests, and shapeless clothing there was nothing to identify them as women anymore.
-A few men were ok with it, most were appalled until they learned these “new woman” put out a bit more.
+With their short hair, flat chests, and shapeless clothing, there was nothing to identify them as women anymore.
+A few men were ok with it, most were appalled until they learned these “new women” put out a bit more.
 Not necessarily sex, but a lot of necking, and public flirting.
-Women were after a new kind of life- one where nothing mattered except to have fun … usually on some married man’s dime.
+Women were after a new kind of life, one where nothing mattered except to have fun… usually on some married man’s dime.

-With Martin’s own sense of style at play in the movie were certainly loose out on the cultural and historical perspective of the 1920’s.
-You can modernize fashion and give it a different perspective but taking the 20’s out of The Great Gatsby is, in my opinion, a disservice to the book and to the millions of movie goers who will forever believe that the movie costumes are real 20’s fashions.
+With Martin’s own sense of style at play in the movie, we certainly lose out on the cultural and historical perspective of the 1920s.
+You can modernize fashion and give it a different perspective, but taking the ’20s out of The Great Gatsby is, in my opinion, a disservice to the book and to the millions of moviegoers who will forever believe that the movie costumes are real ’20s fashions.

-If you want to learn what authentic 1920’s clothing is and isn’t.
-Follow my free 12 weeks blog series.
+If you want to learn what authentic 1920s clothing is and isn’t, follow my free 12 week blog series.
 You will learn all about 1920s fashion history and culture of that turbulent era.
 Sign up here.